Tejeshyewale/RainFall_Prediction_App/README.md

 🌐 Deployment

-Easily deploy using Streamlit Cloud by connecting your GitHub repository.
+Deploy easily on Streamlit Cloud by connecting your GitHub repository.

 📌 Future Enhancements